-In a time of 'alternative facts', communicating the value of science is more critical than ever.
+In a time of 'Fake News', communicating the value of science is more critical than ever.
 Using the latest satellite technology, you can join my Intrepid Science team in the remote field, reporting discoveries when they happen, where they happen.
-You can follow Intrepid Science using a range of social media, including Google+, YouTube, and Instagram.
+You can follow Intrepid Science using a range of social media, including Twitter, YouTube, and LinkedIn.
 I hope you can join us.

-I lead the Earth's Past Future Project, an international research program dedicated to exploiting Nature's records of the past to reduce the uncertainties surrounding future change.
+I am the Director of the Palaeontology, Geobiology and Earth Archives Research Centre (PANGEA) and the Chronos 14Carbon-Cycle Facility, both at UNSW.
+I also lead the Earth's Past Future Project, an international research program dedicated to exploiting Nature's records of the past to reduce the uncertainties surrounding future change.
 Drilling ice cores, excavating ancient trees, and coring 'fossil' corals, my research spans the poles to the tropics.
 Working with some extraordinarily talented people, I am privileged to co-lead the Antarctic Science and the Ancient Kauri projects.

 The new David Livingstone